 There’s been a lot of buzz about President Trump’s proposed budget cuts on government spending.
 In the art community, the focus has been on the complete elimination of the National Endowment for the Arts and the National Endowment for the Humanities.
-Here is the breakdown of the facts:
+Here is the breakdown of everything you need to know:

 THE BUDGET: A major platform of the Trump administration is dramatic cuts on government spending, which the Obama administration has been criticized for mismanaging.
 Another goal is the Republican platform of diminishing federal bureaucracy, i.e., giving less power to the federal government, and more to individual states.

 THE GOAL: Cut $10.5 trillion in the next ten years—that’s $1.05 trillion annually.
 (Washington Post)